viljokass/UTOPIA/README.md

 * DB_PASSWORD

 All of course corresponding to what the database service provider expects.

+Other environment variables are:
+* APIKEY_PATH, which tells the location of the Maanmittauslaitos API key.
+Also, in case of running things in rahti, the API key itself has to be mounted to the location this variable points to.
+* GRB_LICENCE_FILE, which tells the location of the Gurobi licence file.
+As with above, the licence file has to be mounted to the location that this variable points to.
+See Gurobi's website for more info on the licences themselves.
+* WSS (set to 1) is this exists, the system uses the wss protocol instead of ws protocol.
+Similar to the case with http and https.
+* WS_ADDRESS, tells the address that the "UI" of the optimization system will try to connect to.
+Essentially the address of the pod/container or localhost:[PORT]
+* WEB_CONCURRENCY, tells how many workers should the system run at the same time.
+* DESDEO_UI_URL, tells the address of DESDEO UI for easy access to DESDEO for optimization.

 ## Operation
 To start the system, activate the UTOPIA-venv and either: